Andrew-J-Williams/flooring_gem/README.md

 # FlooringGem

 This Flooring Gem application provides the user with information regarding 12 different flooring stores nationwide.
-The user is given three options after the program displays each location: (1) An inventory report for the selected location that includes product name, quantity, (2) contact information for the selected location that includes an address and a phone number, (3) the option to end the program by entering either 'exit' or 'quit'.
+The user is given three options after the program displays each location: (1) An inventory report for the selected location that includes product name, quantity, (2) contact information for the selected location that includes an address and a phone number, (3) the option to end the program by entering either 'quit'.

 If they choose to view a location's inventory or its contact information, they will need to enter the number that corresponds with the city's name.
 Once the information has been returned to the user, they have the option to either return to the main menu or to close the program.